n-ce/Bromage/README.md

 - An SPA with core functionalities without NodeJS, just using pure HTML5, CSS3 and ES6.

-- SPACE is a library for hosting small code HTML apps and games!
+- SPACE is a library of small code HTML apps and games!

 - Fetch API is the MPC of SPACE!